aws-samples/sagemaker-ssh-helper/FAQ.md

 ```dockerfile
 RUN pip --no-cache-dir install sagemaker-ssh-helper  # <--NEW--
 ```

+**Important:** Make sure that the version installed into the container matches the version of the library on your local machine.

 The code for running estimators and inference will look like this:
 ```python